Pōkeno: Havelock

 In 1859 over 60 sections were put up for sale under the Auckland Waste Land Act 1858.
 After the sale it was reported "Thirty one lots in the village of Havelock, which has recently been laid out on the banks of the Waikato river, were in much request, the lots averaged from half an acre to an acre and 38 perches, and the whole fetched £339."
 Havelock and nearby Bluff Stockade were shown on an 1864 map.
 The planned roads and subdivisions are still shown on modern cadastral maps, though the plans for the township to become the capital of the Waikato came to nothing when the Great South Road was diverted to the east.
 In 2019 permission was sought to revive the subdivision in TaTa Valley, with 1,025 houses, a conference hotel, farm park and a ferry to Mercer.

 Bluff Stockade

 At the end of Bluff Road, where the original Great South Road reached the Waikato River, a 15 m x 14 m stockade was built in 1862 on an older pā, which probably had five terraces below the stockade.
 It secured the Te Ia landing place, which was used for supplies throughout the subsequent war.
 The site is now covered by trees.

-Economy

-Construction of a large dairy factory for Yashili started in 2013 and it opened in 2015.
-In 2020 a court decision after an appeal allowed another dairy (milk powder) factory in Pokeno proposed by Synlait to proceed.

-In 2018 it was announced that a whisky distillery was to be built in Pokeno.

-A large $1-billion residential development was planned for Pokeno in 2019 but was delayed by a court case in 2021.
+Government

+Pōkeno was originally governed by the Pokeno Road District Board, which was established in 23 December 1869, before amalgamating with Franklin County in 1916.